 Well-executed systematic reviews that summarise existing research evidence through meta-analyses provide the best knowledge base for the recommendations found in guidelines and should be used as a basis for clinical decisions in the absence of trustworthy guidelines.
 Criteria for critical appraisal of guidelines include clearly formulated questions, explicit inclusion criteria, systematic literature searches, critical appraisal of individual studies and summaries of results with the aid of adequate methods, such as meta-analyses.
 Effect estimates from meta-analyses are shown as a square diamond and provide the relative effect estimate for treatment (e-Figure 4).

-Individual studies are placed at the bottom of the knowledge pyramid, since they are not collated with other studies and since they also may include sources of error or other factors that limit their applicability in clinical practice (20).
-Nevertheless, individual studies may occasionally – after a systematic review of the documentation and a critical appraisal – constitute the best knowledge base for clinical practice (21).
+Individual studies are placed at the bottom of the knowledge pyramid, since they are not collated with other studies and since they also may include sources of error or other factors that limit their applicability in clinical practice (

 The strong recommendation made by UpToDate for providing enteral nutrition through a nasojejunal tube to our patient Eva who suffers from pancreatitis is based on a well-executed, systematic Cochrane review and meta-analysis.
 The status of the Cochrane review as the best current research evidence for the question on enteral nutrition in the case of pancreatitis is confirmed by its position high up in the knowledge pyramid, at the level below evidence-based textbooks and guidelines (e-Figure 3).